Logo Futurismo

 Best Time of the Day

 The best option would be to spend a night there, as it is a paradisiacal place you can enjoy fully in two days.
-Then, you will have enough time to explore the surroundings completely.
+Then, you will have sufficient time to explore the surroundings thoroughly.

 Plan Your Visit to Fajã de Santo Cristo